 There are good reasons why the Clinical commissioning Group may require this pseudo-anonymised information, these are as follows:

-A service called CQRS which is used by NHS England use software to extract anonymised data for payment purposes to the Practice.
+Services at present used are CQRS and Appollo which is used by NHS England use software to extract anonymised data for payment purposes to the Practice.
 A number of services provided by the surgery are paid for by the number of procedures performed.
 Ie flu vaccinations, immunisations to vulnerable groups of patients and catch up vaccinations

 Hertfordshire County Council are responsible for providing NHS Health Checks and Coil Fitting.
 They extract the data using their own software which is also anonymised and only your patient number can be seen.